 Last week I moved from the beach into a canyon in the mountains.
 The first day I was here in the canyon I was so enraptured that I swore I would continue to observe nature and remain grateful for living in it.
 But already I'm looking at my phone more than I'm watching the tall grasses moving in unison in the breeze, the three palm trees swaying outside my window, or the deciduous trees with their cascading leaves glittering in the sun.
 Also, there's something else inside me saying, "Run!
 You must compulsively go back and forth to Target, Bed, Bath and Beyond and various other indoor retail hellscapes, to buy things you don't really need and then return them."
 Instead of simply being with the mountain, I've been buying and returning rugs for three days.

 What is it about the going back-and-forth from shitty chain stores that in some ways feels so much more natural to me than just sitting and watching the sky?
-"Modern man is drinking and drugging himself out of awareness, or he spends his time shopping, which is the same thing," says Ernest Becker in my favourite book, The Denial of Death.
+"Modern man is drinking and drugging himself out of awareness, or he spends his time shopping, which is the same thing," says Ernest Becker in my favorite book, The Denial of Death.
 "As awareness calls for types of heroic dedication that his culture no longer provides for him, society contrives to help him forget."

 When I'm in nature I never forget that I'm going to die.